 New products, packaging and thinking have been a hallmark of Seneca Foods since its inception.
-Single-serve vegetable cups and food service sweet corn pouches are a few examples.
-Seneca has in-house innovation resources via our R&D team, which incorporates involvement of appropriate personnel and documentation requirements across our portfolio of products- vegetables, ready to eat beans, snack chips and cherries.
+Seneca has in-house innovation resources via our R&D team, which incorporates the involvement of appropriate personnel and documentation requirements across our portfolio of products: vegetables, ready-to-eat beans, snack chips and cherries.
+Launched in 2024, we brought the iconic Green Giant® brand to the canned pumpkin category and launched a new brand of twin-pack vegetable cups, Farm to Market®.